pedrorouremalta/f5-awaf-attack-signature-enforcer/README.md

 ### Printing the Signature Enforcement Readiness Summary

-To print the *Signature Enforcement Readiness Summary* for all WAF policies, use the command below:
+To print the *Signature Enforcement Readiness Summary* for all WAF policies, run:

 ```
 ./f5-awaf-attack-signature-enforcer -action print-enforcement-summary